gavinmccormack/imagecaptioner/README.md

-# "How can I caption and template a folder of images quickly in latex"
+# "How can I caption and template a folder of images quickly in latex?"

-Quick tool
+Quick tool for one specific person

 There is a runnable binary at